Aamjiwnaang First Nation (Sarnia) —

-That was almost a year ago, when a friendly deer with a front leg that’s not quite right started showing up regularly at Bev and Gordie’s home.
+That was almost a year ago when a friendly deer with a front leg that was not quite right started showing up regularly at Bev and Gordie’s home.
 Lexi woke up to see the deer right outside her window.

 ‘Limpy’ the deer